pishangujeniya/instagram-helper/README.md

 ### Requirements

-1. Windows 7/8/10 (Are you MacOS or Linux user?
+1. Windows 7/8/10/11 or any latest (Are you MacOS or Linux user?
 [Help](https://github.com/pishangujeniya/instagram-helper/issues/22#issuecomment-774589015))
 2. Chrome Browser

 ### Initial Steps